Kavimugil-r/ToggleTalk/ToggleTalkServer/README.md

 - "Turn on/off the light"
 - "Turn on/off the AC" or "Air Conditioner"
 - "Turn on/off the Washing Machine"
+- "Schedule light on in 30 seconds"
-- "Schedule light on in 30 minutes"
+- "Schedule light on in 5 minutes"
 - "Schedule ac off in 1 hour"

+### Home Security System Commands

+- "Initialize security system" or "Start security system" or "Activate security system" or "Arm security system"
+- "Terminate security system" or "Stop security system" or "Deactivate security system" or "Disarm security system"
+- "What's the status of the security system?" or "Is the security system active?"

 ### Message Format